How JPMorgan got itself all tangled up in European football's fan culture | DW | 27.04.2021

 The bank had committed €6 billion in debt financing, including a €3.25 billion "infrastructure grant," to be divided up among the founder clubs at the outset.

-Such largesse was hard to miss.
+Such largesse was hardly going to go unnoticed.
 So when the Super League idea rapidly became engulfed in an inferno of fury from practically all corners of the game, JPMorgan Chase was in the dock alongside the 12 clubs.

 "We clearly misjudged how this deal would be viewed by the wider football community and how it might impact them in the future," the bank said in a statement on April 23, when it was clear that the idea was dead.
 "We will learn from this."